reqnroll/reqnroll.github.io/_posts/2025-06-09-roadmap-update-html-report.md

 Although there are alternative solutions for generating HTML reports (notably [Allure Report](https://allurereport.org/), one of the most popular open-source reporting tools, which was one of the first to integrate with Reqnroll), we felt that we needed to provide a built-in solution as well.

 Our strategy has been to adopt the concept of "Cucumber Messages" from the Cucumber tool family.
 Cucumber Messages is basically a standardized file format that can capture all execution details of a BDD framework, including step or hook executions and attachments.
 Our idea was that if we were able to provide a Cucumber Messages report, we would open up visualization possibilities that have already been available to Cucumber tools.
-We cannot talk about this feature without mentioning [Chris Rudolphi](https://github.com/clrudolphi), who made an incredible effort to bring this strategy to reality.
-Thank you, Chris!
+We cannot talk about this feature without mentioning the project contributors, who made an incredible effort to bring this strategy to reality.
+Thank you!

 While V3 will contain many other interesting updates, most importantly, it will include the first version of our native Reqnroll HTML report generation!
 With this step, we will finally reach parity with the SpecFlow ecosystem.